PlayQ/unity-uitest-tool/README.md

 ### Helper Window

-`Test Helper` is an `Unity Editor Extension`, that shows a list of possible assertations for the selected `GameObject` in `Hierarchy` and corresponding code lines next to them.
+`Test Helper` navigate to `Window` => `Helper` that shows a list of possible assertations for the selected `GameObject` in `Hierarchy` and corresponding code lines next to them.
 In play mode `Test Helper` allows user to obtain the list of sound clips that are currently playing.

 <img src="documentation/images/test-helper.png" width="600">